Ritual (Marshmello song)

-"Ritual" is a song by electronic dance music producer and DJ Marshmello, featuring American musician Wrabel.
+"Ritual" is a song by American electronic dance music producer and DJ Marshmello, featuring American musician Wrabel.
 It was released on November 1, 2016, and marked his first release on American record label Owsla.
 The song appeared on the charts in the US and Canada, peaking at number 8 in the US Dance/Electronic Digital Song Sales chart.
 The song was also renowned for its music video, due to its copyright dispute by Canadian electronic music producer Deadmau5.